Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Astros

-Isiah Kiner-Falefa -- with an on-base percentage of .194 in his past 10 games, 118 points lower than his season-long percentage -- will be in action for the New York Yankees against the Houston Astros, with Hunter Brown on the hill, on September 2 at 7:10 PM ET.
+The New York Yankees, including Isiah Kiner-Falefa (.194 on-base percentage in past 10 games, 118 points below season-long percentage), take on starter Cristian Javier and the Houston Astros at Minute Maid Park, Sunday at 7:10 PM ET.

 Isiah Kiner-Falefa Game Info & Props vs. the Astros